AbsaOSS/generate-release-notes/README.md

 #### Release Notes Extraction Process
 This feature searches for release notes in the description of GitHub pull requests, making it easier for maintainers to track changes and updates.
 - **Format:**
   - The release notes section have to begin with the title `Release Notes:` (case-sensitive), followed by the release notes in bullet points.
-[See Markdown formatting is supported](https://www.markdownguide.org/basic-syntax/#unordered-lists).
+[Markdown formatting is supported](https://www.markdownguide.org/basic-syntax/#unordered-lists).
   - If no release notes line is detected under the `Release Notes:` title, no release notes will be printed in the output.
 - **Example:**
   - Here are examples of how to structure the release notes: